rmdm/t-able/README.md

 #### `timeoutable.using(PromiseLib) -> timeoutable`

-Returns an instance of **timeoutable-wrapper** that uses specified `PromiseLib` to construct and return from the lib.
+Returns an instance of **timeoutable-wrapper** that uses specified `PromiseLib` to construct and return promises from the lib.

 #### `timeoutable.TimeoutError`